diem/dip/lips/lip-5.md

 Examples of cross-wallet payment scenarios include:

-* A user may want to share a compact identifier over traditional communication channels (eg. SMS) and receive payment from a user of a different wallet
+* A user may want to share a compact identifier over traditional communication channels (eg. SMS) and receive a payment from a user of a different wallet
     * The recipient user may want to specify a currency preference
     * The recipient user may want to specify a concrete amount they'd like to receive
 * A merchant may want to present a predefined payment request via QR code so that a customer would only need to authorize the funds